 The purpose of this organization is to serve as a communications network, to provide educational and professional development opportunities, and to promote higher professional standards to and among the management and staff of facilities that host equine and agricultural events.

-– Center Membership of the organization is available to facilities that have a minimum of 50 permanent stalls with the capacity of hosting multiple day events.
+Section 1. – Center Membership of the organization is available to facilities with the capacity of hosting sanctioned and non-sanctioned agricultural and equine multiple day events.

 ARTICLE 5.
 Dues

 Membership, without stock, shall be subject to the payment of annual dues set by the Board of Directors.

 i.
 The Nominating Committee will identify candidates to fill each open position and/or expired term among Directors at the time of the annual meeting.

 Section 2.
 Quorum – A majority of the Directors shall constitute a quorum at any meeting.

 Section 1.
 Management of Business - The Board shall be responsible for general supervision and control of the business affairs of the organization.
 It shall make all necessary rules and regulations consistent with law, the articles of incorporation, or these Bylaws for the management of the organization.
 It shall be the duty of the Board to properly record all business transactions.